kjelloh/advent_of_code_2021/README.md

   return (before_range(coord,0, range) or beyond_range(coord,0,range)) == false;
 }
 ```
+  * "beyond" and "before" can't be called with velocity (dc) zero.
+  * In the end I scrapped the "beyond" and "before" helper functions and defined "in_range" stand-alone.

 # day 12
 I came this far but this does not work.
 Why?